 How Waste Treatment Works

-Once bins are full each waste type needs to be destroyed and disposed of differently using various treatment methods like incineration, irradiation, and autoclaving.
+Once bins are full each waste type needs to be destroyed and disposed of differently using various treatment methods.
+Methods include incineration, irradiation, and autoclaving.

 Medical Waste Treatment Steps

-- Prior to treatment different types of medical waste are segregated and collected in separate containers.
+- First, prior to treatment, segregate and collect the different types of medical waste in separate containers.

-- Once containers are full, they’re picked up and transported to a treatment facility.
+- Once containers are full, our service provider picks them up and transport them to a treatment facility.

 - The partner treats medical waste types in compliance with OSHA using various methods including incineration, irradiation, autoclaving, and chemical disinfection.

 - Last you receive a certificate of destruction detailing treatment date, location, and chain of custody to provide proof of compliance with laws like OSHA.

 Need to Improve Your Waste Disposal Process?

 Using a medical waste disposal provider helps make disposing potentially hazardous materials safe and compliant.